Casting (The Studio): Plot

 The poster for the Kool-Aid movie quickly goes viral, attaining the best engagement for Continental Studios in 5 years.
 They plan to unveil the film's cast at a convention the following day, with Ice Cube voicing the Kool-Aid Man.
 However, Maya tells Matt and Sal that Cube's casting might be problematic, as it could play into stereotypes of African-Americans.

 They consult with Quinn over the casting choice, but she claims that while Kool-Aid is not associated with African-Americans, she associates it with poor people.
-The subsequently ask Ziwe Fumudoh and Lil Rel Howery for their opinion, and they support Cube's casting.
+They subsequently ask Ziwe Fumudoh and Lil Rel Howery for their opinion, and they support Cube's casting.
 However, they feel his wife should be played by an African-American, jeopardizing their plans to cast Sandra Oh.
 After replacing her with Regina King, they note that African-Americans are the only voice actors, while white actors play the human cast.
 Matt decides to bring in Don Cheadle and Keke Palmer to replace Josh Duhamel and Jessica Biel.

 Matt meets with Nicholas Stoller and screenwriters Dev and Sandra to retool the film, telling them filming begins in 5 weeks.
 Stoller agrees to Matt's terms, but the screenwriters quit as they feel uncomfortable with the idea, feeling Black writers should write the film.
 Stoller decides to write the film himself, but tells Matt that he will ask an AI company to help him get the film ready on time and budget.
 As the team prepares to finally go forward with the film, they end up getting into another debate about the perception of having an all-Black cast, trying to come up with more alternatives to feel inclusive.
 Desperate, Matt visits Cube during a recording session to consult him over the casting.
 Cube argues over Matt's perception of trying to find possible stereotypes, as he finds no problem with it.

 The next day, Matt and Stoller attend the convention to announce the cast for Kool-Aid Movie, confirming Ice Cube as the Kool-Aid Man.
 However, during a Q&A session, an attendee accuses Continental Studios of using AI for the film's artwork, prompting Stoller to walk off stage.
 Ice Cube is disgusted by the revelation and also abandons the stage, leaving Matt alone as he is booed by the crowd.
 Sal and Maya still view the presentation as a success, as no one in the audience brought up race.